SurveyMonkey expands business into paid analytic services

-SAN FRANCISCO Online polling company SurveyMonkey, one of the United States’ most richly valued venture-backed firms, launched a new tool on Thursday to help companies better understand their customers.
+SAN FRANCISCO, April 2 Online polling company SurveyMonkey, one of the United States' most richly valued venture-backed firms, launched a new tool on Thursday to help companies better understand their customers.

 "The way to think about this is SurveyMonkey democratized the way people collect data," Chief Executive Dave Goldberg said in an interview on Monday.
 "The next step is democratizing comparative data."